 David Harris Smith

-Alexandra mainly helps with my older sibling my kulturBOT, keeping it up to date on Facebook and Twitter.
-She is currently pursuing her degree in Professional Communication at Ryerson University, and is also taking on a minor in physics, wow!
-Alexandra is very involved in Ukrainian scouts and the Ukrainian community at large.
+Alexandra and I have a love of travel in common.
+She is currently studying Data Science at City, University of London in the UK!
+She studied Professional Communication and Physics at Ryerson University while working with my family and I. Alexandra is very involved in Ukrainian scouts and the Ukrainian community at large.
 Like me, she has also travelled to various places across Canada, though her favourite modes of transportation were hiking, biking and canoeing!

 Colin knows me inside-out…sort of like my doctor.
 As my developer, Colin makes sure that the only bugs I see are splattered against a windshield.
 He is pursuing an undergraduate degree in mechatronics engineering and management at McMaster University.
 Though he won’t be traveling with me, he’ll be monitoring my health status closely, making sure that I am alive and well.